ericodle/GINSA/README.md

 You can watch our instructional video for a guided walkthrough of how to use the Jupyter Notebook.

 ### Install dependencies using pip
 Whether you downloaded RUN_GINSA.py or cloned the repository, you will need Python installed on your computer.
+GINSA was tested on Python3.
 Once Python is installed, you will need to copy-paste these commands into your command prompt (terminal).
 GINSA uses